What is the definition of stalking in Missouri?

 What protections can I get in an order of protection due to stalking or sexual assault?

-An ex parte order of protection can do the following:
+An ex parte order of protection can:

 - forbid the abuser from entering your home when it is: